alseambusher/crontab-ui/README.md

     npm install -g crontab-ui
     crontab-ui

-If you need to set/use an alternate host, or you need to set/use an alternate port, you may do so by setting an environment variable before starting the process:
+If you need to set/use an alternative host or port, you may do so by setting an environment variable before starting the process:

     HOST=0.0.0.0 PORT=9000 crontab-ui